robz25/ie0417-dev/docs/source/Proyecto/ProyectoFinal/ProyectoFinal.rst

    @startuml

-  /'entity eie-device as dev
-  entity Topic as top
-  entity MQTT Broker as mqtt
-  entity eie-manager-config as man entity Ditto as ditt'/
+  /'entity eie-device as eie_device entity MQTT Broker as mqtt_broker entity eie-manager-config as eie_man_config entity Ditto as ditto'/

-  dev -> top: Publishes its initial configuration to be added to the network of registered devices top -> mqtt: Generates a change to be read by MQTT mqtt -> man: Warns that a new device has been read with its respective configuration man -> man: Register the new device and its settings man -> ditt: Notifies of the change in the list of devices
+  eie_device -> mqtt_broker: Publishes its initial configuration to be added to the network of registered devices and Generates a change to be read by mqtt_broker mqtt -> eie_man_config: Warns that a new device has been read with its respective configuration eie_man_config -> eie_man_config: Register the new device and its settings eie_man_config -> ditto: Notifies of the change in the list of devices

   @enduml